fbpx

 9. No After-School Programs for Lessons That Didn’t Get Taught in School in the First Place

-One of the most frustrating experiences in public school is when a child does not grasp a concept because it was covered too quickly by a teacher, who needs to “get to the end” of a lesson by a certain time to keep up with the arbitrary pace set by the school and state educational authorities.
-Then, when your child requires help to master the content, the teacher requests them to stay after school for special study sessions.
+One of the most frustrating experiences in public school is when a child does not grasp a concept because it was covered too quickly by a teacher who needs to “get to the end” of a lesson by a certain time to keep up with the arbitrary pace set by the school and state educational authorities.
+Then, when your child needs help mastering the content, the teacher requests them to stay after school for special study sessions.
 One of the great blessings of homeschooling is teaching at the pace your child requires, so they never need to be “behind” relative to other students.

 10. Can Deal With Family Catastrophes

 Illness, death, and accidents are part of the human condition.
 Homeschooling permits much greater flexibility in responding to these catastrophes than on-site schooling.
-If your children have to miss a few days from a conventional school because of a family disaster, instruction is still going to continue in that school without your child there.
-Then they are expected to catch up when they return, plugging away at backlogged work while being expected to learn new material all while still trying to cope with the tragedy pulled them from school to in the beginning.
+If your children have to miss a few days from a conventional school because of a family disaster, instruction will continue in that school without your child there.
+Then, they are expected to catch up when they return, plugging away at backlogged work while being expected to learn new material, all while still trying to cope with the tragedy that initially pulled them from school.
 How stressful is that!?
-As a homeschool family in these unfortunate situations, it is tremendously easier to deal with schoolwork and pacing out catchup work.
+As a homeschool family in these unfortunate situations, dealing with schoolwork and pacing out catchup work is tremendously easier.

 11. No Dealing With Bullies

-No matter how much we try to eliminate it, bullying is ubiquitous any place there are large concentrations of children.
+No matter how much we try to eliminate it, bullying is ubiquitous in any place where there are large concentrations of children.
 When you homeschool, your children don’t have to deal with bullying.
-Well, unless they have older siblings who give them grief, but as a parent you can crack down on that much easier than you could a bully in a school.
+Well, unless they have older siblings who give them grief, but as a parent, you can crack down on that much easier than you could a bully in a school.

 12. Can Combine Subjects into Unit Studies